workadventure/workadventure/docs/map-building/tiled-editor/publish/wa-hosted.md

 npm run upload
 ```

-On the first run, the command will ask you the URL to the server and your API key and if you want to push your map inside a directory or not.
+On the first run, the command will ask you the URL to the server and your Map Storage API key and if you want to push your map inside a directory or not.
 Where you get this depends on the kind of WorkAdventure server you are using.

 You can also use it with flags to upload your map but keep in mind that the secret variables will not be saved in .env and .env.secret files.